 - 300g sea salt

-- 150g gherkins (we have them fresh in our shop)
+- 150g gherkins (available fresh in our store)

 - 2 red peppers